- Solutions

 • Blockchain

-They also are encouraging innovation in a variety of ways, including actively looking outside their company and industry, having programs that reward innovation, launching internal innovation teams, and designating time during the workweek for employees to explore and play around with innovative ideas.
+Great distribution businesses also are encouraging innovation in a variety of ways, including actively looking outside their company and industry, having programs that reward innovation, launching internal innovation teams, and designating time during the workweek for employees to explore and play around with innovative ideas that can improve limited capabilities.

 With heightened competition, wholesale distributors are under significant pressure to differentiate their businesses and cultivate loyal customers.
 This is leading the top distributors to double down on customer service and focus on exceeding buyer expectations.

-Wholesale distributors are doing this in two primary ways.
+Wholesale distributors are improving relationship management in two primary ways.

-First, they are supporting a wider range of customer channels such as chat and text messaging, and unifying these channels on the backend so all customer interactions are centrally stored and accessible.
+First, they are supporting a wider range of customer channels such as chat and text messaging, and unifying these channels on the backend so all customer interactions are centrally stored and accessible within their CRM.
 This creates a more unified customer experience and more continuity between interactions.

-Second, wholesale distributors are breaking down operational silos and using enterprise resource planning software that serves as a single source of truth instead of data being spread across multiple databases with no overarching management.
-This enables analytics and a much clearer picture of the customer, which in turn is being used for an improved customer experience.
+Second, wholesale businesses are breaking down operational silos and using enterprise resource planning software that serves as a single source of truth instead of data being spread across multiple databases with no overarching management.
+This ERP system enables analytics and a much clearer picture of the customer, which in turn is being used for an improved customer experience.

 Meeting the challenges that wholesale distributors face today requires employees that can develop innovation, think creatively, and better support customers.
 This requires that wholesale distributors attract and retain top